 The Fair Credit Reporting Act is an important law that defines your rights as a consumer regarding your credit report, among other things.

 Planning on applying for a loan any time soon?
 Chances are you’ll have to share your personal information with your potential financial institution.
 This is a usual part of the application process.
-It helps financial institutions like CBW Bank to determine your creditworthiness.

 But you have every right to be wary of sharing your personal information.
 How much of your information can financial institutions see when you apply for a loan?
 And what can they do with your personal information after they access it?